 The standard fall and spring terms are scheduled to include 15 weeks of instruction and one week of final examinations.
-The summer term and the Nursing Assistant program are planned to include a minimum of 15 hours of instruction per credit hour.
+The summer term is planned to include a minimum of 15 hours of instruction per credit hour.
 The length of the terms may vary by course.
 These variable terms are published at the time the term schedule is made available prior to registration.